vanhoangkha/Networking-fundamentals/Day44_FTP_and_TFTP.md

 # 43. FTP and TFTP

-THE PURPOSE OF FTP / TFTP
+Mục đích của FTP / TFTP

-- FTP (File Transfer Protocol) and TFTP (Trivial File Transfer Protocol) are INDUSTRY STANDARD PROTOCOLS used to TRANSFER FILES over a NETWORK
+- FTP (File Transfer Giao thức) and TFTP (Trivial File Transfer Giao thức) are INDUSTRY STANDARD PROTOCOLS used to TRANSFER FILES over a Mạng
 - They BOTH use a CLIENT-SERVER model
     - CLIENTS can use FTP / TFTP to COPY files FROM a SERVER
     - CLIENTS can use FTP / TFTP to COPY files TO a SERVER
-- As a NETWORK ENGINEER, the most common use for FTP / TFTP is in the process of UPGRADING the OPERATING SYSTEM of a NETWORK DEVICE
+- As a Mạng ENGINEER, the most common use for FTP / TFTP is in the process of UPGRADING the OPERATING SYSTEM of a Mạng DEVICE
 - You can use FTP / TFTP to DOWNLOAD the newer version of IOS from a SERVER and then REBOOT the DEVICE with the new IOS image

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c3f8288f-cc21-476b-ab36-685fa843f947)